ychinamale/ev-chargers-mob/README.md

 ## Things I'd have wanted to do

+- Update the 'Status' so it reflects the readiness of the charger markers
 - Setup and built iOS app
 - UI improvements
 - Housekeeping (e.g. set up absolute paths, linting, TS, app icons, splash screen)